Do you want to study the Korean language? If so, you might ask yourself, how long does it take to learn Korean? Read on!

 No matter when you start studying, you will find incredible resources online.
 The list is infinite, from audio and video lessons to podcasts and e-books.

-Some of them are famous websites like Talk to Me In Korean, 90 Days Korean, Korean Class 101, and many YouTube channels like Spongemind, Motivate Korean, and much more like these.
+Some of them are well-known websites such as Talk to Me In Korean, 90 Days Korean, and Korean Class 101, as well as YouTube channels such as Spongemind and Motivate Korean.

-Study materials are available in bunches, but the thing is that you need to get involved with the language and the culture.
+Study materials are available in bundles, but the key is to engage with the language and culture.

 Textbooks have grammar, but talking in front of either your teacher or friend would help you learn even faster, better, and more enjoyable.